top of page

 Trauma Therapy Isn’t One Thing: How Integrative, Brain-Based Therapy Works

-Sunset over the desert landscape, where towering cacti and rugged terrain are silhouetted against a vibrant sky.
+Desert landscape paired with a Tucson therapist's guide to integrative trauma therapy.
 Many adults looking for trauma therapy in Tucson ask an important question: “What type of therapy do you actually use?”
 The honest answer is that effective trauma therapy is rarely just one method.
 Trauma affects the nervous system, the sense of self, emotional regulation, and meaning-making — often all at once.
-No single modality addresses all of these layers on i
+No single modality addresses all of these layers on its own.
+This is why trauma

 nathanaelschlecht2